Music Manuscript Collection

 Over 95 works in all genres are included, many in manuscript.
 Additional papers, letters and documents are forthcoming.
 Dr. Fominaya received his Ph.D. in composition from MSU in 1963, with H. O. Reed as his major professor.
 The late Dr. Fominaya was professor of music at Augusta College, Augusta, Georgia, and a much-respected composer.
 The donation is the gift of his daughter, Antonia Fominaya Ferguson.

 This collection consists of compositions and theoretical works by the late MSU professor, donated by his family.
 Dr. Sherburn was one of the first to investigate aural harmony and to write about the ear/brain connection.
 He taught theory and composition at MSU from 1957- 1982 and was also a trombonist and trombone teacher.

 Roger Grove Collection

-Roger Grove, MSU alumnus and donor, presented his grandfather's dance orchestra music in arrangements popular throughout central Michigan in the early 1900s.
-The collection also includes photographs, programs, playbills, and sheet music published in Lansing by Mr. von Richter, a violinist based in Fowlerville.
+Roger Grove, MSU alumnus and donor, presented his grandfather's dance orchestra music, photographs, programs, playbills, and sheet music published in Lansing by Mr. von Richter, a violinist based in Fowlerville in the early 1900s.
+The collection provides a glimpse into a very popular style of music in central Michigan at that time.